agubernikoff/dimepiece-frontend/README.md

-# post-manager-tool
-Post management tool has two different folders, one is to run backend and other is to run frontend.
+this repo has two different folders, one is to run sanity backend and other is to run frontend.

 ## Backend